Systems for Disasters and Other Emergency Situations

-Business Continuity Plan (BCP) – basic policies
+Business Continuity Plan (BCP) – Basic Policy

-- We will place top priority on ensuring human safety should a major disaster strike.
+We will place top priority on ensuring human safety should a major disaster strike.

-|1.
-Ensuring human safety||In addition to continuing with regular disaster prevention drills and safety confirmation drills, we will strengthen crisis management and business continuity systems, making human safety the top priority.
+In addition to the regular disaster prevention and safety confirmation drills, we will strengthen crisis management and business continuity systems, making human safety the top priority.

-|2.
-Fulfillment of supply responsibilities||When an earthquake occurs, supply systems at our main manufacturing plant (i.e. the Gunma Factory) will continue.
-In the case of a flood, it is assumed that supply systems will be maintained at alternative manufacturing sites.|
+In case of an earthquake, we will continue to supply systems fromour main manufacturing plant (i.e. the Gunma Factory) .
+In the case of a flood, we will continue to supply systems from alternative 3rd party manufacturing sites.

-In preparation for cases where workplace attendance is temporarily impractical because of damage to offices or infrastructure, we will establish an environment allowing high-priority work to be done from home.|
+In preparation for cases where workplace attendance is temporarily impractical because of damage to offices or infrastructure, we will establish remote work environment.

-Our Gunma R&D Center has been designated by the town of Meiwa as an evacuation shelter in case of flooding, and we contribute to the area by keeping the site ready for flood evacuees.
+Our Gunma R&D Center has been designated by Meiwa Town as an evacuation shelter in case of flooding, and we contribute to the area by keeping the site ready for flood evacuees.

-Measures Implemented in Fiscal 2018
+Measures Implemented in Fiscal 2019